James Timothy McCarver

 - Born October 16, 1941 in Memphis, TN USA

-Tim McCarver had a 21-year career as a catcher in the major leagues, finishing second in the MVP voting in 1967.
+Tim McCarver had a 21-year career as a catcher in the major leagues, finishing second in the MVP vote in 1967.
 He is one of the few players to play in the major leagues in four different decades.
-After his playing days he became a long-time broadcaster.
-He has been an analyst for 16 World Series, a record for American television.
+After his playing days, he became a long-time broadcaster.
+He was an analyst for 23 World Series, a record for American television.

-Tim played in the minors from ages 17 to 20 but was also up in the majors part of each season at ages 17, 18 and 19 (he was not up in 1962 at age 20).
+Tim played in the minors from ages 17 to 20 but was also up in the majors part of each season at ages 17, 18 and 19 (he was not up in 1962 at age 20), starting in 1959.
 He became the regular catcher for the St. Louis Cardinals in 1963 at age 21, replacing Gene Oliver, who had been the regular in 1962.
 Tim was half the age of 42-year-old teammate Stan Musial.

 Tim had such a long career that he not only played 12 seasons with the St. Louis Cardinals, but he also had nine seasons with the Philadelphia Phillies.
 He was part of the Phillies teams that won division titles three consecutive years from 1976 to 1978.

 McCarver signed a unique contract after the 1976 season.
 He was offered a job as broadcaster for the Toronto Blue Jays.
-The Philadelphia Phillies countered with an offer to stay on as a player then have two years as a broadcaster after the 1977 season.
+The Philadelphia Phillies countered with an offer to stay on as a player, then have two years as a broadcaster after the 1977 season.
 McCarver stayed on the field through 1979 before moving to the booth but was also activated as a player at the end of 1980 in order to allow him to become a four-decade player.
-With the Phillies he was the personal catcher of future Hall of Fame pitcher Steve Carlton (whom McCarver also caught as the starting catcher for the St. Louis Cardinals in the 1960s), while serving as a pinch-hitter on his days off from catching.
-McCarver also played for the Montreal Expos and Boston Red Sox.
-He served two stints each with the Cardinals and Phillies.
+With the Phillies, he was the personal catcher of Hall of Famer Steve Carlton (whom McCarver also caught as the starting catcher for the St. Louis Cardinals in the 1960s), while serving as a pinch-hitter on his days off from catching.
+McCarver also played for the Montreal Expos and Boston Red Sox and served two stints each with the Cardinals and Phillies.

 He was a television broadcaster for the Phillies from 1980 to 1982, the New York Mets from 1983 to 1998, and the New York Yankees from 1999 to 2001.
-He also broadcast nationally for FOX Sports, being a fixture on postseason broadcasts.
-He was awarded the Hall of Fame's Ford C. Frick Award for 2012.
+He also broadcast nationally for FOX Sports, being a fixture on postseason broadcasts for 18 years, during which he partnered with Jack Buck.
+He was awarded the Hall of Fame's Ford C. Frick Award in 2012.
 Heading into the 2013 season, he announced that it would be his last one in the booth, explaining that he wanted to "to step down while I could still do the job."
+Thus the 2013 World Series were his last one, but he did not fully retire at that point, instead joining the Cardinals' regional cable network as a part-time analyst starting in 2014.
+From 2000 to 2017, he hosted the nationally syndicated Tim McCarver Show, a sports interview program.

 - 2-time NL All-Star (1966 & 1967)